nod-ai/shark-ui/README.md

     npm run dev
     ```

-1. Open the "Network" URL in your browser of choice.
+1. Open the "localhost" URL in your browser of choice.
 1. Take it for a spin!

 ## Development